i2nerd4u/DevOpsCA3/README.md

 - All tests automatically triggered on dev and also main branches
 - PRs cannot be merged unless ALL tests pass and coverage meets 95% coverage as a minimum
 - Pipeline failures immediately block any merge attempts
-- Test results published to Azure DevOps for tracking and analysis
+- Test results published to Azure DevOps for tracking and analysis.

 ## Environment Setup and Configuration
 ### Test Environment: